JamesSkemp/words/content/post/i-was-a-sad-mane280a6.md

 +++
 title = "I was a sad man…"
-summary = "A story of a man."
-draft = false
-comments = false
-date = "2003-02-06T00:01:00-06:00"
+description = "A story of a man." draft = false comments = false date = "2003-02-06T00:01:00-06:00"